Restorative Sleep And The Science Behind Athlete’s Best Kept Secret

 Moreover, during sleep brain activity slows down, allowing the nervous system to relax.
 This leads to improved reflexes, better coordination, faster reaction time, better concentration and, of course, more willpower.
 All of that helps athletes to be more mentally strong and dedicate more focused efforts to training.

-Lack of sleep and athletic performance
+How does sleep affect athletic performance

 As much as sleep is essential to good health and high performance, consistent lack of it has exactly the opposite effect.
 Those who ‘survive’ on 6-7 hours of sleep every night may even feel like a different person over time.
 Grumpy mood, lack of energy, trouble concentrating or remembering things, slow reflexes and reaction time.
 These are some of the long-term effects of lack of sleep.